Roxanne Reid - Africa Addict

 The Noisy Oyster

-A chalkboard at the door of The Noisy Oyster announced, ‘We’re fully booked but fast eaters and big tippers may be considered.’
-It was a fun intro to a delightfully quirky restaurant that doesn't take life too seriously.
-Best of all was the pebbled courtyard with fairy lights for a romantic setting.
+A chalkboard at the door of The Noisy Oyster announces, ‘We’re fully booked but fast eaters and big tippers may be considered.’
+It’s a fun intro to a delightfully quirky restaurant that doesn’t take life too seriously.
+Best of all is the courtyard seating with fairy lights for a romantic atmosphere.

 Voorstrandt

-The Voorstrandt restaurant is slap-bang on the beach.
+Voorstrandt restaurant is slap-bang on the beach.
+In fact, I’ve seen people take a walk to the breakers between courses.
 The green corrugated iron building with its red roof has been there a long time, having started life as a private home.
 It alone seems to have escaped the developers’ rule that buildings in Paternoster should be white and designed in ‘Cape coast’ style.
-As with many Paternoster restaurants, menu choices are largely of the seafood variety, though fillet, burgers and deep-fried chicken also make an appearance.
+As with many Paternoster restaurants, menu choices are largely of the seafood variety, though fillet and burgers also make an appearance.

 Wolfgat